Spokane Nursing Administration Schools

 - The Spokane campus of Washington State University offers post-master's certificate and doctoral programs in nursing leadership and nursing practice.
 The university's Spokane campus is located about one mile from the city center.

-- Gonzaga University, which is situated about two miles from downtown Spokane, has two master's programs in which students can specialize their studies in health systems leadership.
+- Gonzaga University, which is situated less than two miles from downtown Spokane, has a master's program in which students can specialize their studies in health systems leadership.

 Find schools that offer these popular programs